 Pre-plan responses

-Having a set of canned exit responses is a good way to keep yourself on track and not get caught up in your narcissistic mother’s dramas or storylines.
+Having a set of canned exit responses is a good tactic for standing up to a narcissistic mother and her dramas or stories.

 If you feel as though she’s not treating you with respect or that one of your boundaries is being crossed, being able to tap out without a fuss is the best way to go.

-Do not be available for her to continue on with the conversation, because if history has taught me anything, it’s that a narcissist will not stop until they’ve ‘won.’
+Do not be available for her to continue with the conversation if it’s crossing your boundaries, because if history has taught me anything, it’s that a narcissist will not stop until they’ve ‘won.’

 Understand that she will not change

-I think one of the most important things to realise when standing up to a narcissistic mother is in the understanding that she will not change.
+I think one of the most important things to realise when standing up to a narcissistic mother is understanding that she will not change.

-When I came into the full awareness, in my 30’s, that my mother is a narcissist, it changed everything for me.
+When I came to the full awareness in my 30’s, that my mother is a narcissist, it changed everything for me.

 Finally, I had the information that was always absent from my life, which had in turn created so much anger, sadness and confusion about my mum.